Russian 2022 war censorship laws: Application of law

+In August 2026, Yabloko politician Lev Shlosberg was sentenced to 11 years and one month in a penal colony for "discrediting" the Russian Armed Forces and spreading allegedly false information about the military.
+The charges stemmed from his participation in an online debate about the war in Ukraine and his subsequent reposting of the video on Telegram.

+In September 2026, Russian authorities charged Lida Moniava, founder of the Lighthouse children's hospice, under Article 207.3 with disseminating allegedly false information about the Russian military's actions against Ukrainian civilians.
+She had previously been fined for "discrediting" the armed forces over anti-war posts on Telegram.

 Attempted application against Wikipedia

 In February and March 2022, Russian Wikipedia editors warned their readers and fellow editors of several reiterated attempts by the Russian government of political censorship, internet propaganda, disinformation, attacks, and disruptive editing towards an article reporting Russian military casualties and Ukrainian civilian casualties of the ongoing war.

 On 1 March 2022, Russian state media censorship agency Roskomnadzor threatened to block Wikipedia over the Russian Wikipedia article on Russia's invasion of Ukraine (Вторжение России на Украину (2022)).
 The concerns were raised again on 29 March.

 On 11 March, Belarusian political police (GUBOPiK) arrested prominent Belarusian Wikipedia editor Mark Bernstein for the "spread of anti-Russian materials" and violating the "fake news" law.
 One day prior, the Russian Telegram channel Мракоборец exposed the personal details of the editor, arguing that Bernstein had allegedly made illegal edits to Wikipedia articles about Russia's assault on Ukraine.

 On 31 March 2022, Roskomnadzor threatened Wikipedia with a fine of up to 4 million rubles "for failure to remove unreliable socially significant materials, as well as other prohibited information" about the invasion.